 We take an active role in educating British Columbia’s next generation about energy solutions, safety and conservation as part of their daily lives.
-Delivered together with teachers, FortisBC employee volunteers and the BC Lions, our classroom-ready programs help teach students from kindergarten to high school to be smart about energy.
+Delivered together with teachers, FortisBC employees and the BC Lions, our classroom-ready programs help teach students from kindergarten to high school to be smart about energy.

-Energy Leaders free lesson plans for kindergarten to grade 12 tell the BC energy story and help students develop energy literacy: where natural gas and electricity comes from, how to conserve it and how to be safe around it.
+Energy Leaders free lesson plans for kindergarten to grade 12 tell the BC energy story and help students develop energy literacy: where natural gas, renewables and electricity comes from, how to conserve energy and how to be safe around it.

-Developed by teachers, for teachers, lessons touch on social studies, science and language arts and align with BC’s new curriculum:
+Developed by teachers, for teachers, lessons touch on social studies, science and language arts and are BC curriculum-connected in English and French:

 - inquiry based